Police file terrorism charges against Pakistan's Imran Khan - NewsBreak

 Police file terrorism charges against Pakistan's Imran Khan

-ISLAMABAD — (AP) — Pakistani police have filed terrorism charges against former Prime Minister Imran Khan, authorities said Monday, escalating political tensions in the country as he holds mass rallies seeking to return to office.
+Pakistani police have filed terrorism charges against former Prime Minister Imran Khan , authorities said Monday, escalating political tensions in the country as he holds mass rallies seeking to return to office.

 Khan himself appeared to still be free and had not immediately addressed the police charge sheet being lodged against him.
 Pakistan's opposition Tehreek-e-Insaf party, Khan's political party, published online videos showing supporters surrounding his home to potentially stop police from reaching it.
 Hundreds remained there early Monday.